angular/angular/guides/creating-a-custom-form-field-control.md

 Note that if your component implements `ControlValueAccessor`, it may already be set up to provide `NG_VALUE_ACCESSOR` (in the `providers` part of the component's decorator, or possibly in a module declaration).
-If so you may get a *cannot instantiate cyclic dependency* error.
+If so, you may get a *cannot instantiate cyclic dependency* error.

 To resolve this, remove the `NG_VALUE_ACCESSOR` provider and instead set the value accessor directly: